ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/connect-stories-to-testcases-2.md

 5. To retrieve your Mendix API Key open the project in Sprintr and click **API Keys**.
 6. Click **Create API Key**
-7. Enter a API Key name in the **API key name** field and click Generate API Key.
+7. Enter an API Key name in the **API key name** field and click Generate API Key.
-8. Copy the API Key and paste it in the **Mendix API Key** field in ATS.
+8. Copy the API Key and paste it into the **Mendix API Key** field in ATS.
 9. Click **Save**:

 ![](attachments/connect-stories-to-testcases-2/mendix-api-key-filled-e.png)